A week-long class with Reb Zalman Schachter-Shalomi: $400

 That evening, to my amazement, I got a private meeting with Zalman.
 He had a gabbai (a bouncer, basically) who was taking requests for meetings; they said over and over that he is tired, that he can't meet with everyone who wants to meet, so I didn't expect to get one.
 But I did!

 We had about five minutes.
 I told him a little bit about myself.
-On some level I think I wanted him to fall in love with me, to offer to help me get my book published or get into seminary, to answer my grand questions about life, stuff like that; instead he asked some good questions, gave me a few things to think about, wished me "mazal and naches" with my Judaic writing, and told me to contact him if I want further counsel someday.
+On some level I think I wanted him to answer my grand questions about life or offer me certainty that I would get into rabbinic school, stuff like that; instead he asked some good questions, gave me a few things to think about, wished me "mazal and naches" with my Judaic writing, and told me to contact him if I want further counsel someday.
 He blessed me, at the end of our brief session, that I might find clarity in knowing what my path is.

 That night's entertainment was a cabaret.
 Some of the acts were excellent, especially the improv theatre done by two guests and Dove, and the Tom Lehrer song performed by the young daughter of the new executive director.
 Before the end, I slipped out to have a soak in the hot tub.
 I couldn't find the light switch in the hot tub building, so I soaked in the dark, looking up at the stars through the skylight.